|

 Mara is the most famous wildlife conservation area

-in Kenya and indeed the world.
-This game reserve is home to an amazing variety of wildlife in a natural and untouched state.
+and indeed the world.
+This game reserve is home to

-Masai Mara has a rolling savannah landscape dotted with
+Masai Mara has a rolling savannah landscape dotted with shrubs and bush thickets, and is the Kenyan part of

-the large ecosystem stretching south to Serengeti in Tanzania.
+stretching south to Serengeti in Tanzania.

-[See our Masai Mara Map].
+[see our Masai Mara Map].

-The wildlife in Masai Mara is varied, ranging from the big cats to elephant, rhino and vast herds of herbivores such as wildebeest.
-A true animal kingdom if there
+The wildlife in Masai Mara is varied, ranging from the big

 |